bhagatpardeepkr/Monitoring_Tools/Copy.md

-Acknowledged, and I’ve replied to the original email.
-We already have confirmation from Jeff that this has been decommissioned.
-For your reference, the screenshot is attached below.
+I am planning to give a small demo on the SSL certificate dashboard that we have built on Dynatrace.
+Could you please confirm your availability this week for 15 minutes so we can proceed with the demo?"